dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 There is a parameter in the template is called `VOLUME_CAPACITY`.
 It is used to customize the capacity in the PVC.
 We will process the template with the CLI client and override this parameter with a value of *15Gi* as follows:

-&#x3009;Render the template with the custom parameter value as follows:
+&#8680; Render the template with the custom parameter value as follows:

     oc process -f rails-app-template.yml -o yaml -p VOLUME_CAPACITY=15Gi > my-rails-app.yml

 The result `my-rails-app.yml` file contains all resources including our custom PVC for this application.

-&#x3009;Deploy these resources like so:
+&#8680; Deploy these resources like so:

     oc create -f my-rails-app.yml